openlawteam/tribute-contracts/README.md

 ### Core Contracts

-A core contract is a contract that composes the DAO itself, and directly changes the DAO state without the need of going through an Adapter.
-Ideally a core contract shall never pull information directly from the external world.
+The core contracts serve as the spine for the Tribute DAO framework and act as a DAO registry, creating a digital version of "division of corporations."
+These contracts compose the DAO itself, and make it cheaper and easier to deploy a DAO.
+These contracts directly change the DAO state without the need of going through an adapter or extension (described further below).
+A core contract never pulls information directly from the external world.
 For that we use Adapters and Extensions, and the natural information flow is always from the external world to the core contracts.

+There are three core contracts as part of the Tribute DAO framework, including a:

 - [DaoRegistry](https://github.com/openlawteam/tribute-contracts/blob/master/docs/core/DaoRegistry.md): tracks the state changes of the DAO, only adapters with proper [Access Flags](#access-control-layer) can alter the DAO state.
 - CloneFactory: creates a clone of the DAO based on its address.